 If you have any questions or suggestions, feel free to contact us.
 We hope to continue to update and improve this course.

 This course was produced by West Virginia View (http://www.wvview.org/) with support from AmericaView (https://americaview.org/).
 This material is based upon work supported by the U.S. Geological Survey under Grant/Cooperative Agreement No. G18AP00077.
 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the opinions or policies of the U.S. Geological Survey.
 Mention of trade names or commercial products does not constitute their endorsement by the U.S. Geological Survey.
-This seminar and associated materials were also supported by the National Science Foundation (NSF) (Federal Award ID No. 2046059: “CAREER: Mapping Anthropocene Geomorphology with Deep Learning, Big Data Spatial Analytics, and LiDAR”).
+This course and associated materials were also supported by the National Science Foundation (NSF) (Federal Award ID No. 2046059: “CAREER: Mapping Anthropocene Geomorphology with Deep Learning, Big Data Spatial Analytics, and LiDAR”).
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.